 Check it out!
-The 2019 line up is off the charts!
+The 2020 line up is off the charts!
 Challenging topics and gripping speakers are sure to ramp up your spiritual fight.
 Pray fiercely.
 Live boldly.
-Inspire discipleship.
-Teen Track 2019.
+Trust fully.
+Teen Track 2020.
 Join the battle in the fight for your life.
-“If anyone serves me, he must follow me; and where I am, there will my servant be also.
-If anyone serves me, the Father will honor him.”
-John 12:26

 Isaac Mogilevsky is a homeschool graduate who is a passionate disciple of Christ with a real desire to inspire young people to follow Jesus.
 He is a speaker, writer, and filmmaker.
 In 2016, He began blogging and in 2018, he founded Daily Disciple Ministry with the goal to help people become authentic, inspired, and passionate disciples of Jesus, through resources like articles, videos, and more.

 The Majesty of God: Trustworthy in All Things

 Why is God trustworthy?
 As we consider His magnificence and majesty, God’s trustworthiness becomes self-evident.
 And as we compare and contrast competing worldviews, including alternative “god claims,” the utter uniqueness of the true God becomes more pronounced.

 One or Two?
 Deciding a World View

 One-ism or Two-ism… or to put it another way, Oneness or Otherness: Which of these worldviews frame reality?
 How you answer this question determines your outlook on life, from ethics to morality, from religion to politics.
 Drawing on years of direct observations, we will unpack how this seemingly simple yet obscure question is of central importance.
 The choice is before you, and the consequences are staggering.